donachys/SerIoTics/README.md

-# VeryLargeEntityMonitor
+# SerIoTics
-Insight Data Engineering - Monitoring Large Entities (Buildings, Campuses, etc) using Internet of Things sensor technology
+Insight Data Engineering - Serialization metrics in an Internet of Things environment